-Recommendation III: Department staff should enhance data collections in order to better learn which measures are being used to place students directly into college-level mathematics (e.g. 2.7 cumulative high school GPA is used to place students in college-level quantitative reasoning and statistics courses).
+Department staff will enhance data collections in order to better learn which measures are being used to place students directly into college-level mathematics (e.g. 2.7 cumulative high school GPA is used to place students in college-level quantitative reasoning and statistics courses).
+Department staff will also develop a course completion indicator ("flag") for all courses that satisfy Quantitative Reasoning requirements.